 FitOn: Fitness Workout Plans

 Meet your new personal trainer – it’s an app.

 We can’t all afford a personal trainer but this is the next best thing with workout routines from PTs to the stars.

 Choose from popular categories such as HIIT, dance, yoga, pilates, barre and cardio to boost your fitness routine.

 The key feature of Aaptiv is that it uses audio rather than video – actually quite handy, because video can be hard to follow, your device can fall down, and so on.

-Don’t forget to buy mobile phone insurance in case of an accident!
+Don’t forget to buy a mobile phone insurance policy in case of an accident!

 You set a goal such as weight loss, fitness improvement, or performance improvement, tell the app what fitness equipment you have and then a recommended workout programme is designed for you.

 Each session comes with a time duration and difficulty level, plus a star rating from other users.